mpg-age-bioinformatics/microscopy_bead_project/README.md

 `extracted` directory contains the following:
 - `records.csv`: primary file that stores all the fetched records from the input directory
+- `records.xlsx`: the same records in an excel file
 - `dataless.txt`: contains directories where no target data was found
 - `unprocessed.txt`: contains directories that could not be processed to fetch data
 - `figures.html`: contains base figures in one html file